 Want to find out why are marijuana seeds illegal in some states?
 There is a divided opinion among those who believe marijuana is an effective medicinal plant and the federal government that claims marijuana has no proven medicinal benefits to people.

 The United States is not only divided in their opinion but also the law over marijuana legalization.
-Let’s find out more details why marijuana despite being a useful medicinal herb is still illegal in some parts of the United States.
+Let’s find out more details about why marijuana despite being a useful medicinal herb is still illegal in some parts of the United States.

 What is Medical Marijuana?

 Medicine Net defines medical marijuana as “a plant-based medicine from the Cannabis Sativa or Cannabis Indica species with three major active compounds: THC, CBD, and CBN”.
-There are at least more than 100 different cannabinoids compound in cannabis plants.
+There are at least more than 100 different cannabinoid compounds in cannabis plants.
 Each of these chemicals gives different effects on the human body.
 Out of all the cannabinoids that a cannabis plant contains, there are two main chemicals used in medicine.
 These are the delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).

 What are cannabinoids?

 According to Market Watch, based on research conducted in 2017 by the National Academies of Science, Engineering, and Medicine, marijuana plants help treat a lot of medical conditions.
 Their research shows evidence that cannabinoids found in cannabis plants can help relieve pain as well as multiple sclerosis-related muscle spasms and chemotherapy-related nausea.